Consumer Insurance (Disclosure and Representations) Act 2012

 The Consumer Insurance (Disclosure and Representations) Act 2012 (c.6) is a UK Act of Parliament that makes important reforms to insurance law.

+Overview

-The Act was a consequence of the Law Commission's millennium review of the law of insurance that has been ongoing since 2006.
+The Act was a consequence of the Law Commission's millennium review of the law of insurance that started in 2006.
 The review examined insurance in general, and of marine insurance in particular.
-The new legislation is a response to a consensus that the Marine Insurance Act 1906 is old-fashioned, it no longer represents current practice, and it undermines the continuing dominant position of English Insurance in the global market.
+The new legislation is a response to a consensus that the Marine Insurance Act 1906 is old-fashioned, it no longer represents current practice, and it undermines the continuing dominant position of English insurers in the global market.

 The Act has since been complemented by the Insurance Act 2015; and both of these modern Acts have significantly amended the Marine Insurance Act 1906, particularly in the area of misrepresentation and disclosure.

-The Act's provisions
+Provisions

 The Consumer Insurance (Disclosure and Representations) Act 2012 makes provisions as follows: